Skip to main content

 Step 4 — if you have a support coordinator, put it in writing

 Your support coordinator must act on your preferences.
 One line is enough: “Please shortlist providers with Aboriginal support workers available in my suburb.”
 A good coordinator will present the options in writing and let you choose — not choose for you.
-Coordinators can also refer directly to Tegrity; we acknowledge every referral the same business day.
+Coordinators can also refer directly to Tegrity; We confirm receipt and explain the next step for every referral.

 Step 5 — if your current provider can't help

-You can change providers at any time — your plan belongs to you, not to your provider.
-Check your service agreement for the notice period, line the new provider up first so there's no gap in support, and then give notice.
-We've written a step-by-step guide to switching NDIS providers without gaps.
+You can choose a different provider — your plan belongs to you, not to your provider.
+Check your service agreement for its actual notice and cancellation terms, confirm the new provider has capacity, and plan the handover before giving any required notice.
+We've written a step-by-step guide to switching NDIS providers while reducing the risk of a support gap.

 What if no Aboriginal worker is available in your area?